Tulum Travel Guide

 How to get to Tulum?

 Departing from Brussels and Amsterdam, TUI Airlines has direct flights to Cancun (about 10-12 hours) on two or three occasions per week.
-The flights start around 300-400 EUR if booking at least a month in advance.
+The flights start around 300-400 EUR if booking about two months in advance.

 If you don’t have flexible dates or if you are far from Brussels/Amsterdam, I recommend checking Sky Scanner.